alphafitch/keijiban/README.md

 ## Usage

-Set up your board to display a list of notices about groups, events or anything else you want.
+Use your board to display a list of notices about groups, events or anything else you want.

+## Setup

+1. Download the latest version.
+2. Update bower components `bower install`
+3. Run on apache server.

 ## Contributing